ministryofjustice/moj-frontend/docs/service-patterns/appointment.md

 #### Lower confidence:

-- I need to understand about any deadline to complete tasks
+- I need to understand about any deadlines to complete tasks
 - I need to know about any concerns about the person so that I can keep myself and other staff safe.
-- I need the right training so that I can feel confident in doing my job.
+- I need the right training so that I can feel confident about doing my job.
-- I need to identify safeguarding issues so that I can take protect the public.
+- I need to identify safeguarding issues so that I can protect the public.
 - I need to communicate with empathy during the appointment, so that people feel listened to.
 - I need to know why people have not attended so that l can reschedule appropriately.
 - I need to communicate with people in the right channel, format and language.